tylim88/FireSword/README.md

 1. `zServerTimestamp` and `zIncrement` are custom RTDB Zod types.
 2. Use `zServerTimestamp` for `serverTimestamp` and `zIncrement` for `increment`.
 3. RTDB's `zServerTimestamp` and `zIncrement` are not the same as Firestore's `zServerTimestamp` and `zIncrement`.
-4. Keep in mind that RTDB [doesn't always return array type](https://firebase.blog/posts/2014/04/best-practices-arrays-in-firebase).
+4. RTDB [doesn't always return array type](https://firebase.blog/posts/2014/04/best-practices-arrays-in-firebase). <-- this does not affect how you should use this library but something you should be aware of.
-5. One api works for both admin and web.
+5. One api for both admin and web.

 ```ts
 import { filter, zServerTimestamp, zIncrement } from 'firesword/database'